gluethegiant/gtg-rack/README.md

 ### 5. Bus Route

-Connects standard effect sends and returns to your buses
+Connects standard effect sends and returns to your buses.

 * Three stereo sends for use with modular bus mixers
 * Three stereo returns for use with modular bus mixers